 - b) Policy 2: Opt-in once sign-in.
 Under this policy, once an attendee signs in to Whova Apps, his/her name will be listed in the attendee list of this event to facilitate networking.
 They can still become invisible by changing the visibility setting on the Setting menu.
 If an attendee never signs in to Whova Apps, his/her name is not listed.

 - c) Policy 3: Explicit Opt-in.
 Under this policy, once an attendee signs in to Whova Apps, he/she is explicitly asked whether he/she wants to be listed in the attendee list for other attendees to network with him/her.
 Based on the answer, his/her initial visibility status will be set to “visible” or “invisible”, and he/she can still switch between the two by changing it on the Settings menu.
 If an attendee never signs in to Whova Apps, his/her name is not listed.

 3. Remove Your Information from Whova Services

 You have a choice to remove your information from Whova services by contacting us at firstname.lastname@example.org.
 After verification (we will need you to verify that you are removing your own information instead of others), we remove your information from Whova Service.
 Note that since Whova collects information from the Internet, having information removed from Whova Service does not mean that it is removed from its original data sources.
 In the Whova app, user can also validate and revise his/her own profile.

 4. Personal Data Whova Collects

 - a) Whova Services collects information about your usages.
 This may include information about any IP address used to access Whova Services and your activities on Whova Services.
-This is intended to help us improving Whova Services to give users better experience.
+This is intended to help us improve Whova Services to give users a better experience.